UKRN-Open-Research/t3-open-code/_episodes/01-intro.md

 > * Membership of an enthusiastic community of like-minded researchers in various disciplines {: .checklist}

-### Preregistration
+### Open Code and Software

-Preregistration is a bit different in practice between various fields - that's why we can't just produce a one-size-fits-all guide and be done with it!
+Different people have differen ideas about that sharing code means - that's why we can't just produce a one-size-fits-all guide and be done with it!

 > ## Activity `10 min`
-> Write a sentence or two in the **Introductions section** of the <a href="{{ site.collaborative_notes }}" target="_blank">collaborative editing document</a> that tells your fellow attendees a little bit about yourself, your field, and your background with preregistration/Registered Reports.
+> Write a sentence or two in the **Introductions section** of the <a href="{{ site.collaborative_notes }}" target="_blank">collaborative editing document</a> that tells your fellow attendees a little bit about yourself, your field, and your background with producing and sharing code and/or software.
 >
 {: .challenge}